3M1RY33T/dots-hyprland-professional/README.md

 #### Configuration-safe

 This script will not install any repositories, but only append the necessary files to the existing repositories (listed in requirements section); making it safe for keepig existing configuration.
 Additionally, your existing files that will be replaced are placed in a backup folder named ``hyprland-config-backups`` located in ``~/.local/state'`` before installation.
-The uninstall script will automatically restore your files that have been replaced during installaton.

 ### 2. Manual Installation: